Long Story Short

 How to Prevent Allium Poisoning in Cats?

-While onion toxicity can be dangerous, there are some things you can do to protect your cat from harm.
-One of the best things you can do is to keep all Allium vegetables, including onions, garlic, and leeks, out of your cat’s reach.
-You should also keep any dishes made for people (which usually contain these veggies) in the fridge or covered so that your pet can’t get into them.
+There are ways to protect our furry friends from the onion menace.
+The first rule of paw: keep all Allium vegetables, including onions, garlic, and leeks, safely out of your cat’s reach.
+You don’t want them going on an onion treasure hunt when you’re not looking!
+You should also keep any dishes made for people (which usually contain these veggies) in the fridge or covered.
+We all know that uncovered territory is a cat’s territory 😹

 Can Cats Eat Chives?